Seolhun/localize-components/packages/localize-components-icons/README.md

-# Localize React Components Templates
+# Localize React Components Icons

-To create easily packages, That is all.
+To create icon, That is all.